-"Public work" shall mean a type of public construction project subject to the regulation of the State Public Contract Code, such as:
+"Public project" shall have the same meaning as defined in Section 22002 of the Public Contract Code, and may include:

-1. The erection, construction of, alteration, major painting, repair, or demolition of public buildings, streets, walkways, water and sewer facilities, drainage facilities, or other public facilities, whether owned, leased, or operated by the City.

-2. Furnishing supplies or materials for any of the above works or projects.

-3. A public work does not include maintenance work as defined in this chapter.

-"Purchase" shall include the renting, leasing, purchasing, licensing, or a trade of equipment or supplies.

-"Purchasing Officer," for the purposes of this chapter, shall be the City Manager or his or her designated representative.

-"Purchase order" shall mean a document issued by the City to a vendor, indicating types, quantities, and agreed prices for products or services the vendor will provide to the City.
-Open purchase orders shall mean purchase orders that are issued to one vendor for multiple purchases up to one pre-established dollar limit within the same fiscal year.

-"Special equipment/supplies" shall mean unique supplies, machinery, computers, or other equipment which are not generally and regularly ordered in bulk by the City and which must perform complex tasks, or integrate efficiently with existing equipment or supplies.

-"Supplies" shall mean office supplies, janitorial supplies, materials, goods, tools, or other commodities used in the general conduct of the City's business, excepting supplies or materials for a public work which is regulated under the California Public Contract Code Sections 20160, et seq.
+- 1. Construction, reconstruction, erection, alteration, renovation, improvement, demolition and repair work involving any publicly owned, leased or operated facility. - 2.
+Painting or repainting of any publicly owned, leased or operated facility. - 3.
+In the case of a publicly owned utility system, "public project" shall include only the construction, erection, improvement, or repair of dams, reservoirs, powerplants and electrical transmission lines of 230,000 volts and higher. - 4.
+A "public project" does not include maintenance work as defined in this chapter. - "Public work" shall mean a type of public construction project subject to the regulation of the State Public Contract Code, such as: - 1.
+The erection, construction of, alteration, major painting, repair, or demolition of public buildings, streets, walkways, water and sewer facilities, drainage facilities, or other public facilities, whether owned, leased, or operated by the City. - 2.
+Furnishing supplies or materials for any of the above works or projects. - 3.
+A public work does not include maintenance work as defined in this chapter. - "Purchase" shall include the renting, leasing, purchasing, licensing, or a trade of equipment or supplies. - "Purchasing Officer," for the purposes of this chapter, shall be the City Manager or his or her designated representative. - "Purchase order" shall mean a document issued by the City to a vendor, indicating types, quantities, and agreed prices for products or services the vendor will provide to the City. - "Open-Blanket purchase order"s shall mean a purchase orders that are is issued to one vendor for multiple purchases up to one a pre-established dollar limit within the same fiscal year. - "Special equipment/supplies" shall mean unique equipment, supplies, machinery, or computers, or other equipment which are not generally and regularly ordered in bulk by the City and which must perform complex tasks or integrate efficiently with existing equipment or supplies. - "Supplies" shall mean office supplies, janitorial supplies, materials, goods, tools, or other commodities used in the general conduct of the City's business, excepting supplies or materials for a public work which is regulated under the California Public Contract Code Sections 20160, et seq.